DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Part-time teachers and trainees

 Part-time teachers and trainees will receive the international relocation payment in full, as long as they meet all the eligibility criteria.

-### Leaving England, your training course or job

-Once you have received the international relocation payment, you will not be asked to pay it back, even if you leave England, your training course or your job as a teacher.

 ### Other types of financial support from the UK government